PentaHelix/pentahelix.github.io/_posts/2015-07-03-[chrawl]-Devlog-15:-Scrolling-around.md

 <!--excerpt-->

 ##Scrolls
-Scrolls are working now, and there are already a lot of powerful spellsw you can cast.
+Scrolls are working now, and there are already a lot of powerful spells you can cast.
 Here are a few:

 Ice Shield: